 It is very difficult to remove a Canadian’s citizenship status.
 When a Canadian is convicted of a serious crime, they may face punishment but they retain their Canadian Citizenship.
 If a permanent residency commits a serious crime, they may have their status removed.
 This may lead to deportation.

 Canadian Requirements For Citizenship

 The first step to Canadian citizenship is to become a permanent resident or landed immigrant.
+The law changed so that acquiring citizenship is now easier.
 As a permanent resident, you are eligible to apply for naturalization and to become a Canadian Citizen.
 You must demonstrate that you have been a resident of Canada for three of the past four years in order to be eligible for Canadian Citizenship.
+Next, submitting an application for full citizenship.
 Our experienced team at Kahane Law Immigration Legal Services can help you take that next step from permanent residency to Canadian citizenship.

 The process to apply for Canadian citizenship can be daunting and scary.
 You want to make sure that you do it right.
 Our experienced team can help you make sure that your application is in order prior to submitting it.
 This will allow for a quicker granting of Canadian citizenship than if it in not done correctly.
 It is important to remember that misstating anything on your Canadian citizenship application can have serious consequences.
 Our team understands this and is prepared to ensure your application is properly completed and filed, giving you the best chance of a successful outcome.